markdryan/ccloudvm/README.md

 - kernel          : A URI (file, http, or https) pointing to a kernel file to use instead of the kernel image in the rootfs.
 - kernel_args     : arguments to pass to the kernel.
 - initrd          : A URI (file, http, or https) pointing to an initrd to use
+- qemu_path       : Full path to the QEMU binary to use
+- machine         : can be used to specify a value for QEMU's --machine option
+- cpu             : can be used to specify a value for QEMU's --cpu option.
+On X86 "host" will be used if not specified.

 Normally, there is no need to specify kernel, kernel_args or initrd.
 These settings are only required when you want to use a custom kernel with a cloud image.
 Note ccloudvm uses the cdrom drive to store the